numba/numba-rvsdg/README.md

 This repository contains Numba compatible utilities for working with RVSDGs (Regionalized Value State Dependency Graphs).
-RVSDGs are a type of Intermiediary Representation (IR) suitable for regularizing Python bytecode within Numba.
+RVSDGs are a type of Intermediary Representation (IR) suitable for regularizing Python bytecode within Numba.

-The code in this repository is an implementation of the CFG restrucrturing algorithms in Bahmann2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
+The code in this repository is an implementation of the CFG restructuring algorithms in Bahmann2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
 These are interesting for Numba because they serve to clearly identify regions withing the Python